NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 OK button is on nav panel, called BX. (due to the nav. panel is really from the AJ) Nav. panel is located just next to data-panel.

-Notice first the switch IN/OUT.
+Notice first the button IN/OUT.
-Below is listed what combination of that switch with the knob will produce:
+Below is listed what combination of that button with the knob will produce (if the other button is MSDA):

 OUT
 - TI:     Show flight time on TI.